 It’s not rocket science, if you suddenly have access to a large client base that is exclusive to a small amount of personal trainers with your qualification you will be able to benefit from more clients.
 Your weeks will be fuller, your bank will grow, and you’ll be able to invest more money on marketing, to continue to grow your business.

 One of the biggest issues for personal trainers can come after you’ve been training people for a few years.
-One day you look at your training programs and realise that they are all almost identical.
-You’ve realised that while everyone is an individual with specific needs, a lot of your clients have the same goals (fat loss), the same capabilities, and the same motivation.
+One day you look at your training programs and realize that they are all almost identical.
+You’ve realized that while everyone is an individual with specific needs, a lot of your clients have the same goals (fat loss), the same capabilities, and the same motivation.

 You’ll understand the benefits of unilateral exercises and machine weights for people with poor coordination and flexibility.
 You’ll lose some preconceived ideas about what makes a good exercise and what makes a bad one.
 You’ll become more patient, and will become better at deciding when someone is ready to progress.